LeonardoMeireles55/QualityLab-Pro-Backend/README.md

 ```
 git clone https://github.com/LeonardoMeireles55/QualityLabPro.git
 ```
 #### Step 2.
-Upload the Docker container to create the MySQL database
+Upload the Docker container to create the mariaDB database
 In the project root directory, run the command:
 ```
 docker-compose up -d